saikotek/docs/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started/guide.en-gb.md

 For example, if you select the `Assistant` category, you will see a list of available assistant models.

-To access one of them, simply click on the name of the model you want to use.
+To access one of them, simply click the name of the model you want to use.
 Let's take the `CodeLlama-13b-Instruct-hf` code assistant as our example.

 This will take you to a dedicated page with several options for interacting with the chosen model, including the ability to view its specifications.
 Here is an overview of the available options: